stripoinc/stripo-plugins-helm-example/docs/migration.md

 # Migration Guide
 ***
 This document is meant to help you migrate your Stripo environment to the latest release version.
+## Upgrade to the 1.85.0 Version
+#### Action required:
+1. Check your jwt.secret.apiKeyV2 property of stripo-plugin-api-gateway.
+The value should be at least 64 symbols.

 ## Upgrade to the 1.84.0 Version
 Added the support of different metrics on port 8081: